Ji-Hwan Bae Player Props: Pirates vs. Rockies

 Ji-Hwan Bae At The Plate

-- Bae is batting .220 with two doubles, two home runs and three walks.
+- Bae has two doubles, two home runs and four walks while hitting .226.

-- Bae has gotten a hit in eight of 15 games this year (53.3%), with multiple hits twice.
+- In nine of 16 games this year (56.3%), Bae has reached base safely via hit, and that includes multiple hits twice.

-- In 15 games played this year, he has gone deep in two of them.
+- In 16 games played this year, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.